Menu

 Spring 1 - Annual Production

-Summer 2 - KS3 Solo Recital, Summer Concert
+Summer 2 - KS3 Solo Recital, Summer Concert, Abroad performance tour (every two years)

 School Music Development Plan